SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-would-you-like-ads-with-thatintro-to-adrotator-for-wp7.markdown

 [![image](/Images/wordpress/2012/07/image_thumb124.png "image")](/Images/wordpress/2012/07/image121.png)

-One tip with Smaato, you will get more Ads and references if you fill out your profile for the Ad Space, just click on the Icon under profile to do this.&nbsp; It is important that you supply the Marketplace Deep link on your profile to start generating revenue!
+One tip with Smaato, you will get more Ads and references if you fill out your profile for the Ad Space, just click on the Icon under profile to do this.
+It is important that you supply the Marketplace Deep link on your profile to start generating revenue!

 * * *